 Although researchers have yet to understand the exact interaction between gabapentin and opioids, the drug is particularly popular among heroin users.
 As early as 2011, law enforcement began to find that the drug was used to “cut” batches of heroin.
 This is likely due to the fact that it heightens the effects of heroin and can be purchased on the black market for relatively low prices.
 Dealers, therefore, can make a larger profit by selling smaller quantities of dope.

 When considering, is Gabapentin addictive, it’s important to understand how it’s used and prescribed.
+The notable Gabapentin dangers are its potential for misuse or abuse.
 Since the early days of gabapentin, it has been a huge money-maker for pharmaceutical companies.
 In 2001 alone, more than $1.5 billion worth of the drug was sold.
 Its manufacturer later acknowledged that a large portion of the profits resulted from the drug being prescribed for unauthorized usages.

 Although the drug was authorized to treat pain caused by nerve damage, the manufacturer promoted the drug as a treatment for several off-label conditions.
 Some of the conditions that the manufacturer claimed it could treat include: